 Signing up for a travel rewards credit card is one of the easiest ways to pay for most or even all of your flight.
 Credit card issuers are constantly offering massive points bonuses simply for signing up and hitting the minimum spend, and you can redeem your points for flights with many airlines servicing South America.

-For example, the American Express® Gold Card offers a 60,000 welcome bonus after you spend $6,000 within the first 6 months of opening your account, simply by making everyday purchases with the card (read more).
+For example, the American Express® Gold Card offers a 60,000 welcome bonus after you spend $6,000 on eligible purchases in your first 6 months of Card Membership, simply by making everyday purchases with the card (read more).
+Plus, receive 20% back in statement credits on eligible purchases made at restaurants worldwide within the first 6 months of Card Membership, up to $100 back.
 You can convert these points to a choice of 18 airline partners, many of which service South America such as JetBlue, Aeromexico, and Delta.
 You also enjoy no foreign transaction fees (often up to 3% of the purchase), 4x the points at restaurants, 3x the points booked with airlines or on amextravel.com, and more.
 Terms apply.
 (Compare this card to other travel rewards cards) (See Rates and Fees)

 American Express® Gold Card

-• $120 Dining Credit: Get up to $10/month in statement credits after purchases at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Mlik Bar and select Shake Shack locations.
+- $120 Dining Credit: Get up to $10/month in statement credits after purchases at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys.
 Enrollment required.

 The annual fee is worth it when you're strategic with the points, but another option is the Chase Sapphire Preferred® Card, offering a 60,000 points sign-up bonus worth $750.
 You can then convert these points to a partner airline that flies to South America like United, or book directly through the Chase Ultimate Rewards portal.
 With no foreign transaction fees, 3x points on dining, and 2x points on travel purchases worldwide, it's a great all around travel card to have.